ibm-cloud-docs/cloud-object-storage/api-reference/api-reference-objects.md

 A `POST` issued to an object with the query parameter `upload` creates a new `UploadId` value, which is then be referenced by each part of the object being uploaded.

-**Note**: Personally Identifiable Information (PII): When creating buckets or adding objects, please ensure to not use any information that can identify any user (natural person) by name, location, or any other means.
+Personally Identifiable Information (PII): When creating buckets or adding objects, please ensure to not use any information that can identify any user (natural person) by name, location, or any other means.
-{:tip}
+{: note}

+Not all operations are supported in Satellite environments.
+For details, see [supported Satellite APIs](/docs/cloud-object-storage?topic=apis-satellite-supported)
+{: note}

 **Syntax**